 Students are scheduled for a series of required learning and testing experiences with standardized patients.
 Unexcused absences for these events will adversely impact grades and professionalism assessments.
-Because of the expense of such experiences, students requiring a reschedule of any of these events may incur charges to cover the costs of the rescheduled examination.
+Because of the expense of such experiences, students requiring a re-schedule of any of these events may incur charges to cover the costs of the rescheduled examination.

-Criminal Background Checks for Medical Students
+Criminal Background Checks and Drug Screening Tests for Medical Students

-Increasing numbers of hospitals and clinical partners of the Morehouse School of Medicine are requiring criminal background checks for students assigned to complete clinical rotations and electives at their facilities.
+Increasing numbers of hospitals and clinical partners of the Morehouse School of Medicine are requiring criminal background checks and drug screening test for students assigned to complete clinical rotations and electives at their facilities.
 To meet these additional requirements, standardize the criminal background check process, and minimize the need for students to do multiple criminal background checks, Morehouse School of Medicine will facilitate a criminal background check process for all third and fourth year students.
-A criminal background check will be required for the third AND fourth year.
+A criminal background check and drug screening test will be required for the third AND fourth year.
 One comprehensive fee covering all components of the criminal background check will be assessed to the students' fee schedule each year.
 The reports will be valid for one academic year.
 The scope of the criminal background check will be sufficient to meet all clinical partners' and hospitals' requirements including: 1) seven (7) year national criminal database search; 2) state and county criminal search on previous addresses; 3) national sex offender and child abuse registries, 4) Social Security number search and 5) multiple Exclusion lists to include terrorism, weapons of mass destruction, illegal substances, access to federal contracts, etc. 6) During clinical rotation, students may be required to submit to a drug screening test.